 Sprout social pricing starts from $99/user/month to manage five social media profiles on the Standard plan.
 It also offers a Professional plan, which costs $149/user/ month and handles up to ten social profiles, and an Advanced plan costing $249/user/month for the most extensive features.

-Sprout Social is a social media management service that is particularly good at organization, so it’s a good pick for a large team that's scheduling a high volume of posts..
+Sprout Social is a social media management service that is particularly good at organization, so it’s a good pick for a large team that's scheduling a high volume of posts.
 Due to the lack of a free plan, it’s not software you’d want to spring for on a whim.
 However, you can sign up for a 30-day free trial to try any tier plan, before you buy.

 Overall, Sprout social is of average value, compared to competitors.
 We believe that the best social media management software is Hootsuite, as it offers almost everything that Sprout does, at a much lower price point.
+Below, we've put together a table so you can compare Sprout's pricing plans, all of which are discussed in detail further down in this article.

 Sprout Social pricing plans